Sportradar: Audio-visual, OTT, and broadcast services

 In 2016, Sportradar agreed to a deal to acquire the shares and core business of media agency Sportsman Media Group.

-They have worked with the World Rally Championship and Borussia Dortmund to deliver their B2C OTT platforms.
+They have worked with the K League, World Rally Championship, and Borussia Dortmund, to deliver their OTT platforms.
+In the 2022–23 NHL season, Sportradar took over operations of the league's international OTT service NHL.tv.

 The K League signed a multi-year deal with Sportradar in late 2019, to extend its international broadcasting.
 This resulted in coverage reaching a record number of territories during the 2020 season.

 Integrity services

 Sportradar provides federations and law enforcement agencies with a system for detecting betting-related match fixing.
 These services are operated by Sportradar's Security Services division.

 Initial services included an Early Warning System developed in 2005 following the Hoyzer scandal.
-The use of this system was one of the measures Bundeslinga took for preventing further match-fixing.
+The use of this system was one of the measures Bundesliga took for preventing further match-fixing.
 Later versions included live monitoring, and was relaunched in 2009 as Fraud Detection System (FDS).

 The development of FDS was done in cooperation with UEFA.
 Through this partnership, Sportradar monitors suspicious matches in the two top leagues of every UEFA member nation.

 FDS has since then expanded its partnerships to other sports and federations, including Asian Football Confederation, CONCACAF, FIBA, ESL and IOC.
 Sportradar has also signed agreements with several law enforcement agencies, including Europol and the Australian Federal Police.

 The Fraud Detection System works by comparing odds movement patterns from online bookmakers with the expected odds' movement patterns for a given match.
 When suspicious matches are found, they are analyzed and then reported to the relevant federation.
 The federation can then start their own investigations.
 As of 2016, the Fraud Detection System monitors more than 31,000 European football matches per year.